mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/deployment.md

 tags: [""]
 ---

-Mendix applications run on the platform's cloud-native stateless runtime architecture that conforms to 12-factor principles with support for modern cloud platforms such as Docker, Kubernetes and Cloud Foundry.
+Mendix applications run on the platform's cloud-native stateless runtime architecture that conforms to Twelve-Factor App principles with support for modern cloud platforms such as Docker, Kubernetes and Cloud Foundry.
 As a result, Mendix apps benefit from auto-scaling, auto-provisioning, auto-healing, low infrastructure overhead, CI/CD, and cloud interoperability out of the box.

 {{% image_container width="400" %}}
 ![](attachments/deployment-overview.png)